The Great Sphinx of Giza | Guardian of the Necropolis and an Icon of Ancient Egypt

 great sphinx of giza

-A Roman Tourist Destination
+A Roman tourist destination

 In Graeco-Roman times, Giza was a popular tourist attraction, and the Pyramids and the Sphinx were considered antiquities.